exgalcos/exgalcos.github.io/publications.md

 ###  _Revision_/_Submitted_

-Kim, J., Park, J. and Park, H. High dimensional discriminant rules with shrinkage estimators of the covariance matrix and mean vector. _Submitted_.

 Baek, S., Park, H. and Park, J.  Variable Selection Using Data Splitting and Projection for Principal Fitted Component Models in High Dimension.
-_Submitted_.
+_Under revision in Computational Statistics and Data Analysis_.

-Park, H. and Park, J.   A robust false discovery rate controlling procedure using empirical likelihood with a fast algorithm. _Submitted_.
+Park, H. and Park, J.   A robust false discovery rate controlling procedure using empirical likelihood with a fast algorithm. _Under revision in Journal of Statistical Computation and Simulation_.

+Kim, J. and Park, J. Combining dependent $p$-values using heavy tailed distributions and their asymptotic results with applications to genomic data. _Under Revision in Statistica Sinica_.

+*Kim, J., Park, J. and Park, H. High dimensional discriminant rules with shrinkage estimators of the covariance matrix and mean vector. _Submitted_.

 *Kim, Y.,  Baek, S., Lee, D. and Park, J.  A Group Sequential Procedure to Control FDR for Group Margin and Its Application to GWAS with Linkage Disequilibrium Scores. _Submitted_.

-Kim, J. and Park, J. Combining dependent $p$-values using heavy tailed distributions and their asymptotic results with applications to genomic data. _Submitted_.

 ### _In Preparation_